ArchieSW/weather-notifier/README.md

 ## 📋 Description

 This is my homework for backend meetup by lad.
+This bot will notify you every morning at 06:00 Moscow time about the weather in your cities.
+In addition using this bot you can get weather information at any time.

 ## :muscle: Usage